akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 After a long moment, Margaret stated, very quietly, "*That*, I suppose, is *the* goose.
 The same one *blessed* by his Grace, the King."

 "Yes."
-Beatrice simply agreed, utterly bemused at the though of the King having blessed her her goose.
+Beatrice simply agreed, utterly bemused at the though of the King having blessed her goose.

 "The goose, in the Queen's quarters."